jlfaucher/executor5-bulk/docs/trunk/tools/oorexxdocs_Jenkins/Readme.txt

 As of 27.12.2023 the script can use the universal rexx build scripts from bldoc_orx folder rather than the shell scripts originally used.

+As of 2024-09-15 the script accepts two parameters on the command line:
+Parameter 1 = sfRoot the root folder for the documentation in svn repository Parameter 2 = sfdocfolder where to upload the built documentation on source forge

 To use the rexx scripts rather than the shell scripts simply copy the content of the entire folder bldoc_orx to the DocBuild folder.